NMReDATAInitiative/NMReDATAInitiative.github.io/Parser.md

 extract the value of the parameter and the comment. examples:

-`get_param(1,"Larmor","float") Will extract the floating point from the string of the parameter Larmor.
-Also extract the comment`
+get_param(1,"Larmor","float") Will extract the floating point from the string of the parameter Larmor.
+Also extracts the comment.

 #### get_assignment(tagnumber of NMREDATA_ASSIGNMENT, tagnumber of NMREDATA_J)